 Before we continue our discussion, let us briefly comment on the estimated results for the business cycle indicators.
 The selection rate comoves positively with value added growth.
-However, the estimated coefficient on value added growth is not statistically significant in Table 1.
-Two comments are in order: First, Figure 7 shows that real GDP dropped by around 5% during the Great Recession, while the labour market barely reacted.
-This phenomenon is known as the German "labour market miracle" (see Burda and Hunt, 2011).
+However, the estimated coefficient on value added growth are not very precisely estimated in Table 1.
+Two comments are in order: First, real GDP dropped by around 5% during the Great Recession, while the labor market barely reacted.
+This phenomenon is known as the German "labor market miracle" (see Burda and Hunt, 2011).
 Not surprisingly, this phenomenon reduces the statistical significance of value added growth in our estimations.
-Second, the comovement between the selection rate and market tightness (which we use to control for feedback effects) is statistically significant at the 1% level because market tightness represents the state of the labour market much better than value added.
-This is very much in line with our model that predicts a positive comovement of the selection rate with market tightness (see equation (38)).
+Second, the comovement between the selection rate and market tightness is statistically significant at the 1% level because market tightness represents the state of the labor market much better than value added.
+This is very much in line with our model that predicts a positive comovement of the selection rate with market tightness (see equation (37)).
 Controlling for tightness in addition to value added growth (see column 2) does not change the estimated coefficient on the Hartz IV dummy by much.

-Finally, although we cannot establish a causal relationship between Hartz IV and the partial effect on the selection rate in a microeconometric sense (due to the lack of the panel dimension in the data), our approach has two virtues: (i) we are the first to create (semi-)aggregated time series that correspond directly to the partial effect in our model, (ii) we show that the selection rate has shifted upwards in an economically and statistically significant way from 2005 onwards.
+Finally, although we cannot establish a causal relationship between Hartz IV and the partial effect on the selection rate in a microeconometric sense, our approach has two virtues: (i) we are the first to create (semi-)aggregated time series that correspond directly to the partial effect in our model, (ii) we show that the selection rate has shifted upwards in an economically and statistically significant way from 2005 onwards.
 We believe that reverse causality is not an issue in our regressions because the Hartz IV reform was an exogenous event that was certainly not affected by the selection rate.
 The parliamentary discussions about the Hartz IV reform started in 2003.
 The Hartz IV law passed both chambers in 2004.
 To the extent that employers and employees anticipated the reform, our model predicts that the selection rate would already increase before the actual implementation.
 In this case, we would expect a significant placebo shift dummy for 2004, which we do not find (Figure 6).
 Even if anticipation effects played a role, our dummy estimate for 2005 would constitute a lower bound.
-Above, we have also briefly discussed that there may be indirect effects from market tightness on wages and thereby selection.
-However, controlling for market tightness leaves our results largely unaffected.